What is a scientific analysis, and why should we understand and do it?

 - Science can be driven by curiosity or the need to know about observed

-- Scientific analysis relies on observational data
+- Scientific analysis relies on observations, i.e. measurements, or data

 - observational data may be incomplete, or biased